AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 someone who's never seen it before.
 Unfortunately this can't be simplified, or can it?

-Another "gross" issue is the unforseen idea of "incompatable runtimes".
+Another "gross" issue is the unforseen idea of "incompatible runtimes".
 This means that library crates that depend on `async-std` won't work with libraries that depend on `tokio`, and is causing a split in the async ecosystem.
-`async-std` and `tokio` both work great for making webservers, but I think we should find a way to make our async libraries compatable, if that's even possible.
+`async-std` and `tokio` both work great for making webservers, but I think we should find a way to make our async libraries compatible, if that's even possible.
 And, what if we want to make something that's not a webserver?

 ## Don't Give Up Hope